Circus clown: Gags

 The American circus term for a clown's act is "gag"; Europeans refer to it as an "entrée", and amateur clowns sometimes refer to it as a "skit" or "sketch".
 Gags are the clown's written and rehearsed performances.
 They can take place in the ring (a ring gag or production gag), on the track (a track gag or a walkaround) or in the seats.
 They can be done solo, with the ringmaster, with other clowns or with audience volunteers.
 They have a beginning, middle and end, finishing with a "blow-off".
 Gag may also refer to the specialized or gimmicked props clowns may use.

-Gags can use many different types of blow-off (ending), but some of the most popular are the confetti bucket, the long shirt, a trousers drop or the time-honoured "all clowns exit running" although contemporary indoor shows may end a clown gag with a simple blackout.
+Gags can use many different types of blow-off (ending), but some of the most popular are the confetti bucket, the long shirt, a trousers drop or the time-honoured "all clowns exit running".
+Contemporary indoor shows may also end a clown gag with a simple blackout.